Mrcarrot1/NetCoreAudio/README.md

 The library allows playback of audio files on .NET Core on any operating system with minimal dependencies

+This fork is slightly different, as it depends on pulseaudio or an alternative that provides the paplay command on Linux.
+It should not be used for large projects.

 ## Usage

 The library exposes Player class, which detects the OS the library is running on and abstracts away any OS-specific audio playback implementations.